Palos Verdes Tennis Club (PVTC)

 Additional courts were added over the years, bringing the final total to twelve courts, ten of which are lighted.
 The current Clubhouse was dedicated to the City in 1970.
 The Club is governed by Officers and a Board of Directors elected from the membership.

 Membership for Palos Verdes Estates residents is available immediately – there is no waiting list.
 All memberships are “family”, whether owned by an individual, couple or family.
 Courts are available on a first come-first served basis with priority going to the members.
 Tennis courts are the best-maintained and best-lit of any tennis facility in the South Bay.
-For fees, please review the PDF link.

 The Club offers a wide-range of programs for all ages and skill levels.
 The Junior Program allows children 3-16 an opportunity to play and the program is available on a drop-in basis.
 Adults can take advantage of free workouts and private instruction from staff pros.
 Marine League of the South Bay is an active Club program which features interclub competitive doubles matches for women of all levels.
 The Club also sponsors tennis socials and dinners for its members.

 The Club warmly welcomes new members.
 It is a great place to meet fellow City residents and make new friends.
 Please visit the Club, which is located at the end of the east Golf Club driveway, closest to Paseo del Campo.